Vinz2008/C./README.md

 - [ ] Ship mold (optionally ?) so it can call it by default (or just add it as a dependency ?)
 - [ ] Write a list of dependencies in this readme
 - [ ] Add safe macros (like in rust, nim or crystal)
+- [ ] Do typechecking before codegen so you can typecheck the template types (add traits to specify for example that you can add the type with the Add trait)

 ## Benchmarks compared to other languages